Adding nodes to a memory¶

 Step 3: Fill the form¶

-The form has five fields:
+The form's fields:

 | Field | Required | Notes |